AvansETI/SmartGridAI/B4B Building Climate Prediction/RESEARCH.md

 # Temporal Fusion Transformer (TFT)

 For the forcast predictions we used a (at this time) state of the art model specifically build for TimeSeries predicitions, The Temporal Fusion Transformer.
 The TFT specializes on Multi-Horizon forcasting (a model capable of predicting multiple attributes at once) which is needed for the predicting a climate within a building, since the climate is defined by more than one variable.
 In this document, we will shortly discuss the architecture of this model.
-For more details you can check source 6.
+This document is not a replacement for the TFT paper.
+Please read and research the sources given if you require a full understanding of this model and how it operates.

 Below you can see the architecture of the TFT, with an explanation on how it works just below it.